nforgeio/RaspberryDebugger/README.md

       <br/>
       ![Screenshot](/Doc/Images/ToolsOptions2.png?raw=true)
       <br/>
    c.
-When you click **OK**, we'll connect to the Raspberry to validate your credentials and if that's successful, we'll configure the Raspberry by installing any required packages and also create and configure the SSH keypair that will be used for subsequent connections.
+When you click **OK**, we'll connect to the Raspberry to validate your credentials and if that's successful, we'll configure the Raspberry by installing any required packages and also create and configure the SSH key pair that will be used for subsequent connections.
 You connections should look something like this:
       <br/>
       ![Screenshot](/Doc/Images/ToolsOptions3.png?raw=true)
       <br/>